zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

 <span id="upgrade"></span>
 ## Upgrading NGINX Plus

-> **Note**: Starting from <a href="../../../releases/#r24">Release 24</a> (R24), NGINX Plus repositories have been separated into individual repositories based on operating system distribution and license subscription.
+{{< note >}} Starting from <a href="../../../releases/#r24">Release 24</a> (R24), NGINX Plus repositories have been separated into individual repositories based on operating system distribution and license subscription.
 Before upgrading from previous NGINX Plus versions, you must first reconfigure your repositories to point to the correct location.
-To reconfigure your repository, follow the installation instructions above for your operating system.
+To reconfigure your repository, follow the installation instructions above for your operating system. {{< /note >}}

 To upgrade your NGINX Plus installation to the newest version: